bobbyb832/petri-dish/README.md

-WARNING!!! this is not written pythonically in any way. will optimize in the future.

-pygame project with dots multiplying and killing each other It is a turn based game among all the dots.
+pygame project with dots multiplying and killing each other.
+It is a turn based game among all the dots.
+I Am currently studying machine learning, this will be a game for the AI to train in.

 Every dot has the following properties health